LalaIAm/tarot-cline/memory-bank/activeContext.md

 - Component reuse between main features and dashboard widgets creates consistency
 - Structured JSON responses from interpretation services allow for flexible UI rendering

+New insights from Milestone 3 Phase 1:
+- Creating junction tables for many-to-many relationships (journal entries to tags) provides flexibility
+- Designing database tables with appropriate foreign key relationships ensures data integrity
+- Implementing Row-Level Security at the database level is essential for multi-user applications
+- Using complex query filters in Supabase requires proper indexing for performance
+- Handling nested relationships (like journal entries -> tags) requires careful state management

-The project now has both a solid foundation with authentication and the core tarot reading functionality implemented.
-This puts us in a strong position to implement the journaling features and enhance the overall application in Milestone 3.
+The project now has both a solid foundation with authentication, the core tarot reading functionality, and the beginning of the journaling feature.
+The database schema and service layer for journaling are in place, which provides a strong foundation for implementing the user interface components in the upcoming phases.

 This active context document will be regularly updated as the project evolves, with particular attention to current focus, recent changes, and next steps to ensure continuity between development sessions.